China bans seafood from Japan after the Fukushima nuclear plant begins its wastewater release | Headlines

 "Seawater Pump A activated,'' the main operator said, confirming the release was underway.
 TEPCO said an additional wastewater release pump was activated 20 minutes after the first.
 Plant officials said everything was moving smoothly so far.
 In a statement Thursday, International Atomic Energy Agency Director General Rafael Mariano Grossi said, "IAEA experts are there on the ground to serve as the eyes of the international community and ensure that the discharge is being carried out as planned consistent with IAEA safety standards."
 The United Nations agency also said it would launch a webpage to provide live data about the discharge, and repeated its assurance that the IAEA would have an on-site presence for the duration of the release.

-The water release begins more than 12 years after the March 2011 nuclear meltdowns, caused by a massive earthquake and tsunami.
-It marks a milestone for the plant's battle with an ever-growing radioactive water stockpile that TEPCO and the government say has hampered the daunting task of removing the fatally toxic melted debris from the reactors.
+The United States said the Japan has been "open and transparent as it has sought to responsibly manage the Fukushima Daiichi site and the eventual release of treated water, proactively coordinating with scientists and partners."
+The IAEA has "concluded that Japan's process is safe and consistent with internationally accepted nuclear safety standards," State Department spokesperson Matthew Miller said Friday.
+The water release begins more than 12 years after the March 2011 nuclear meltdowns caused by a massive earthquake and tsunami.
+It marks a milestone for the plant's battle with an ever-growing radioactive water stockpile that TEPCO and the government say has hampered the daunting task of removing fatally toxic melted debris from the reactors.

 The pump activated Thursday afternoon sent the first batch of the diluted, treated water from a mixing pool to a secondary pool 10 minutes later.
 It then moves through a connected undersea tunnel to go out 1 kilometer (0.6 miles) off the coast.
 Officials said the water moves at a walking speed and will take about 30 minutes to exit from the tunnel.